JeremGamingYT/ALTA/README.md

 ---

 <div align="center">
-Made with ❤️ for the anime community
+Made with ❤️ for the anime community/Fans!
 </div>